marsmith/node-juicedb/README.md

 ## Configure raspbian

-Once you have successfully installed the OS, log in with user "pi" password "raspberry"
+Once you have successfully installed the OS, log in with default user credentials: user `pi` password `raspberry`

 Run `sudo raspi-config` to run raspberry pi config wizard: